rfulkerson/25spring1400/ai_for_cs1.md

 >
 > Although the letters `OMPUTERS` in `COMPUTERS` are upper case, those letters are not processed for the acronym for being a part of the word `COMPUTERS`.
 Similarly, even though `EST` in the word `tEST` are capitalized, they are not processed because the program should only pay attention to the first letter of the word.

-Here's are some reasons that a prompt like ths works so well:
+Here's are some reasons that a prompt like this works so well:

-Item/Directive | Purpose
+Item/Directive | Purpose/Result
 :-- | :--
 Initial system message |Gives the model a hard boundary: "No code."
 "CS1-level Python tutor" | Signals the target audience and expected depth.